 Goldstein Reserve, the large parkland area behind the beach, has excellent facilities such as tables, barbecues, picnic shelters and trees that provide plenty of shade.

-South of Coogee Beach are two private baths that are also worth visiting.
-Surrounded by coastal vegetation and grassed areas, the McIver’s Ladies Baths complex consists of a large concrete sea pool, a sunbathing area, change rooms and a small clubhouse.
+South of Coogee Beach are two private baths that are also worth visiting: McIver’s Ladies Baths, with has a large concrete sea pool and a sunbathing area, and Wylie’s Baths, a large ocean tidal pool that has been in operation since 1907.

 16. Maroubra Beach